TritonDataCenter/rfd/rfd/0155/README.md

 #### List buckets (GET /:login/buckets)

 List all buckets for an account's namespace.

-The `type` of each object in the `\n` separated JSON stream should be `bucket`, since each object returned should represent a Manta bucket.
-A successful request should return an HTTP status code of 200, as well as records containing a `name`, a `type` (of "bucket", as stated previously), and an `mtime`.
+The `type` of each object in the `\n` separated JSON stream should be `bucket` or `group`, since each object returned should represent a Manta bucket or a group of buckets.
+A successful request should return an HTTP status code of 200, as well as records containing a `name`, a `type` (of "bucket" or "group", as stated previously), and `mtime` for buckets.

+By default, a request will return up to a maximum of 1024 records (can be set with the `limit` query parameter outlined below).
+If there are more records to be retrieved, the server will respond with the `Next-Marker` header set, and it is the job of the client to handle pagination and request the next set of results.
+The client should continue requesting pages with the query parameter `marker` set to the value of the `Next-Marker` header from the previous response, until the server no longer returns a `Next-Marker` header.

 Request headers